WebOfTrustInfo/rwot5-boston/draft-documents/smarm.md

-    others evaluated and claimed "Oh, you're running my code, now you need a license" this is possibly a valid legal form of attack against blockchain participants who are automatically verifying the integrity of legal signatures.
+    others evaluated and claimed "Oh, you're running my code, now you need a license" this is possibly a valid legal form of attack against blockchain participants who are automatically verifying the integrity of smart signatures.
 An equitable estoppel defense may work, though it would be better to encode into the blockchain somehow that some licensing choice has been made.
 Perhaps Wikipedia is a good example of the largest collaborative commons; using a copyleft license that